 Initially, the film follows the couple as they attempt to make a living as rice-farmers in the face of drought and a large tiger.
-When the water dries up completely, Pó-Chai leaves to work as a elephant driver, extracting lumber in the forest.
-However, Pó-Chai largely disappears from the story at this point and the film morphs into a documentary about lumber extraction using elephants.
+When the water dries up completely, Pó-Chai leaves to work as an elephant driver, extracting lumber in the forest.
+But Pó-Chai himself disappears from the story at this point and the film morphs into a documentary about lumber extraction using elephants.

-But with the return of the rains, Pó Chai returns to the story, takes his leave from the lumber camp supervisor and returns home to Mé-Ying, purchasing a sarong for her and a buffalo on the way.
+With the return of the rains, Pó Chai also returns to the story, takes his leave from the lumber camp supervisor and returns home to Mé-Ying, purchasing a sarong for her and a buffalo on the way.
 But although she is very pleased to see him, the drought has taken its toll and all she has to show as a harvest is a handful of rice.

 Post-production was also tortuous.
-The original Scandinavian version of the film began with scene in which a Swedish couple, about to move house, throw a handful of rice into the rubbish.
+The original Scandinavian version of the film began with a scene in which a Swedish couple, about to move house, throw a handful of rice into the rubbish.
 This scene, clearly intended to add pathos to the film, was cut from the English-language version for the US market.

-Text : Schneider (2004)
+Text : Schneider 2004.